maubanel/UE5-CPP-Overview/integers/README.md

 ##### `Step 4.`\|`CPPOVR`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Add comments to the top.
+We will need to use `std::cout` so lets put `#include <iostream>` to the top of the file.
+Then add comments to describe the program.
 Multiline comments use `/*` to start the comments and `*/` to end them.
 This way we can clearly explain what the cpp file is supposed to do.
-Also, we need `std::cout` so lest `#include <iostream>` so we can use this object class.

 ![add include and comments to .cpp](images/header.png)